Juventus FC Hall of Fame

-This is a list of Juventus players who have been inducted into the club's Hall of Fame.
+In 2025, the Turin-based Juventus football club established a hall of fame.
+In its first edition, 50 Juventus players were inducted.

 History and regulations

-Juventus's Hall of Fame was launched in September 2025 as a permanent room inside the J-Museum to honour and showcase the accomplishments of individuals who have left a lasting mark on Juventus' history.

-At its inception, 50 names were inducted, while subsequent individuals will be added through fan voting.
+The Juventus Hall of Fame was launched in September 2025 as a permanent room inside the J-Museum to honour and showcase the accomplishments of individuals who have left a lasting mark on Juventus' history.
+At its inception, 50 names were inducted, while subsequent individuals would be added through fan voting.
 To be inducted, a player must meet at least one of the following requirements: